neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 an object ``A`` requires an object ``B`` to be injected to its constructor and then again object ``B`` requires an object ``A`` likewise passed as a constructor argument, none of the two classes can be instantiated due to the mutual dependency.
-Although it is technically possible (albeit quite complex) to solve this type of reference, FLOW3's policy is not to allow circular constructor dependencies at all.
+Although it is technically possible (albeit quite complex) to solve this type of reference, TYPO3 Flow's policy is not to allow circular constructor dependencies at all.
 As a workaround you can use setter injection instead for either one or both of the objects causing the trouble.